How to Make a Pot Cozy

 Reflective Foil Tape, 2" x 30'

-Photo: My Titanium pot with fry pan lid inside a custom-made pot cozy.
+Photo: My Evernew titanium pot with fry pan lid inside a custom-made pot cozy.

-Anti-Gravity Gear makes custom pot cozies to fit many sized backpacking pots, and they also sell a pot cozy kit with enough material for you to make one yourself.
+Anti-Gravity Gear makes custom pot cozies to fit Evernew, Snow Peak, and Toaks titanium backpacking pots.
+They also sell a pot cozy kit with enough material for you to make one yourself.

 Automobile Windshield Sunshade Material